EsupPortail/Esup-Pod/docs/4.x/Installation/install-by-etabs/university-montpellier_en.md

   # the port your site will be served on
   listen      80;
   # the domain name it will serve for
-  server_name pod.univ.fr; # substitute your machine's IP address or FQDN charset     utf-8;
+  server_name pod.univ.fr; # substitute your machine’s IP address or FQDN charset     utf-8;

   # max upload size